 The first five Rocky sequels are numbered.
 The sixth is simply titled Rocky Balboa.

 The 2009 film is just called Star Trek with no qualifier or subtitle, because it takes place in a different continuity.
 Its sequel is called Star Trek Into Darkness, with no colon (meaning it's pronounced Star Trek Into Darkness — that's an awkward title on its own right).

 On the early theatrical prints, the second movie's opening title said simply "Star Trek: The Wrath of Khan", presumably to help people forget the first film.
 The "II" was added later in the theatrical run (though the film was promoted as "Star Trek II" from fairly early on).

 The Next Gen films don't continue the numbering to differentiate between their films and the original cast (and also, one suspects, because the numbering was getting a bit high).
-However, the most recent DVD releases insert the numerals VII through X into the titles.
+However, DVD releases from around the time the 2009 movie came out inserted the numerals VII through X into the titles.